 SEC.
 4.05.
 EXHIBITS.
 Museum exhibits and displays are not to be handled, moved, touched, climbed on, jumped off, or any such manner of touching unless explicated stated via signage, etc.

 SEC.
 4.06.
 MUSEUM POCKET PARK.
-The Museum Pocket Park will be operational during daylight hours only, or with a Facilities Use Permit, or written permission from the Scotia CSD General Manager
+The Museum Pocket Park will be operational during daylight hours only, or with a Facilities Use Permit, or written permission from the District General Manager

 CHAPTER 5. - OPERATION OF FIREMAN'S PARK